MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

 ## Uniforms Binding with Buffer Views vs Root Constants

 Parallel Rendering tutorial is compiled in two versions:
-1. **ParallelRenderingRootConstants**: Program bindings using root constants for cube uniforms (macros `ROOT_CONSTANTS_ENABLED` is defined).
+1. **ParallelRenderingRootConstants**: Program bindings use root constants for cube uniforms (macro `ROOT_CONSTANTS_ENABLED` is defined).
-2. **ParallelRenderingBufferViews**: Program bindings use direct buffer views for cube uniforms (above macros is not defined).
+2. **ParallelRenderingBufferViews**: Program bindings use direct buffer views for cube uniforms (the above macro is not defined).

-FPS performance of the 2-nd version is roughly 30% higher than the 1-st version, because of the additional memory copying overhead in case of using root constants.
-This demonstration warns developers about the hidden performance impact of root constants usage, while it is more convenient to use them for small uniform structures.
-In some cases when uniforms buffer changes frequently and can be updated all at once, it is more efficient to manually manage uniforms buffer, update is all at once and bind buffer views to the particular addresses in this buffer.
+The FPS performance of the second version is roughly 30% higher than the first version due to the additional memory copying overhead when using root constants.
+This demonstration warns developers about the hidden performance impact of using root constants, even though they are more convenient for small uniform structures.
+In some cases, when the uniforms buffer changes frequently and can be updated all at once, it is more efficient to manually manage the uniforms buffer, update it all at once, and bind buffer views to the specific addresses in this buffer.

 ## Initialization

 ### Uniform Root Constants (Option-1)

-Render state and program are created with root constant buffer used for `g_uniforms` argument binding.
-Per-frame program bindings are created for each cube instance and uniform argument binding pointers are saved for further modification.
-Program bindings for the first cube instance is initialized with texture array and sampler resource views.
+Render state and program are created with a root constant buffer used for `g_uniforms` argument binding.
+Per-frame program bindings are created for each cube instance, and uniform argument binding pointers are saved for further modification.
+Program bindings for the first cube instance are initialized with texture array and sampler resource views.
 Other program bindings are duplicated from the first one in a parallel for loop.

 ```cpp
 void ParallelRenderingApp::Init()